prescription glasses polices & FAQs

 - We can fill single vision prescriptions within the range of +/- 8.00 sphere and +/- 4.00 cylinder.

 - We cannot fill bifocal or progressive prescriptions.

 2) Your child’s pupillary distance (PD) measurement

 - Your PD is the distance in millimeters between your pupils, and helps us center your prescription correctly in your frames.
-If your doctor did not include your PD on your prescription, you can measure it on your own by following the instructions on the product page image gallery.
+If your doctor did not include your PD on your prescription, you can measure it on your own by following the instructions at the bottom of this page.